Spiti: Economy

 Cash-crop agriculture (of the green pea and apples), employment in state departments and development projects, and tourism are the main sources of income in the Spiti valley.
+Road accessibility has been of central importance to all these livelihoods and developmental activities.

 Agriculture

-Spiti supports only one crop/year, in the period May - September.
+Spiti supports only one crop/year, in the period May – September.
 An administrator in 1871 reported that yaks were used for ploughing and the main crops were a fine hexagonal wheat, peas, mustard and two kinds of barley.
 As the Spiti river has eroded channels well below the valley floor, crops are irrigated using long channels winding along the terrain, often for many miles, to bring water from streams.

-A survey of 10 villages in Spiti, ranging from Losar and Kibber in the upper valley to Tabo and Lari in the lower valley, was conducted in 2007-2009 by agricultural scientists.
+A survey of 10 villages in Spiti, ranging from Losar and Kibber in the upper valley to Tabo and Lari in the lower valley, was conducted in 2007–2009 by agricultural scientists.
 It was found that up to 1980, the important five crops were black pea, potato, barley (hulless and covered) and wheat.
-By 1990, farmers had diversified to 9 crops.
+By 1990, farmers had diversified to nine crops.
 One of the new crops, garden peas, covered about 27% of the surveyed area, increasing to 47% by 2000.
 Some of the main reasons for adoption of new crops included better road connectivity and transport to reach markets, declining demand for traditional crops, and availability of hybrid seeds and favourable micro-climatic niches.
 A few farmers near Kaza have introduced apples, though the success rate is low owing to the low temperatures.

+Road access has been noted as being vital to Spiti's cash crop economy, as the harvest is almost entirely sold in distant markets in the north Indian plains.
+Interruptions in road access caused by landslides during the post-harvest season, which overlaps with the monsoon season, can adversely affect the pricing of Spiti's cash crop produce.